GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 6 lbs.
 A cloak which seems to glitter as though the threads had brass interwoven into them, because they have.
 When the hood is worn while garbed with the cloak and basking in fair or bright light, *the wearer is subject to the effects of the Cloak of Radiance spell.
 The light enhancement effect reaches out 5 yards.
 No spellcheck need be made to maintain the effect.
 If an attack would qualify to damage the wearer's armor while the cloak is active- the cloak is made useless and the effect ends.
 If the wearer is ever afflicted by magical darkness, a radiant attack, or spell sickness- the effect wears off immediately.
 Additionally, once used, it must be bathed in fair or bright light for at least as long as the effect lasted before it can be used again*.

+**Cape of Magnificence**, $80,000
+1.5 lb.
+A beautiful cape of the finest design.
+These items are fairly rare and often ceremonial. *The wearer gains a +1 to all attributes*.

 **Charm of Mitigation**, $3,300
 1 lb.
 An unsual handmade trinket worn around the neck.
 If the wearer is to be affected by any spell they know, they gains an addiitional +3 bonus to defense against attacks and +5 bonus to saves against the spell.